• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Solar Controllers / Potato Battery Circuit – Electricity from Vegetables and Fruits
+You are here: Home / Solar Controller Circuits / Potato Battery Circuit – Electricity from Vegetables and Fruits

 Potato Battery Circuit – Electricity from Vegetables and Fruits

-In this article we try to understand how vegetables can be used for making an organic battery, through an example of a practical potato battery experiment.
+In this article I have explained how vegetables can be used for making an organic battery, through an example of a practical potato battery experiment.
 Alessandro Volta was probably the first man to devise the method and idea of generating electricity from electrolytic solutions.
 According to his concept, two dissimilar metals when brought in contact with an electrolytic solution would initiate electron movement across the two metals, joined externally together using a conductor.

 Introduction